amietn/vcsi/README.md

 Download a binary build of ffmpeg from Zeranoe here (e.g. 64bit static): http://ffmpeg.zeranoe.com/builds/

-Extract the archive and add the "bin" folder to your PATH so that "ffmpeg" and "ffprobe" can be invoked from the command line.
+Extract the archive and add the `bin` directory to your PATH so that `ffmpeg` and `ffprobe` can be invoked from the command line.

 If you have issues installing numpy with pip, download an already built version of numpy here: http://sourceforge.net/projects/numpy/files/NumPy/